-It is intended that the POS space within the redundant portion of the Daly Street road reserve will contain soft landscape areas.
-These areas present an opportunity to accommodate local drainage that is managed through swale type structures that infiltrate water and passively irrigate trees and other vegetation used in the public realm.
-This will be subject to further investigation and more detailed design at a later stage.
+It is intended that the east-west linear park, although containing broad pedestrian areas, will contain soft landscape areas that will accommodate local drainage that is managed through swale type structures that infiltrate water and passively irrigate trees and other vegetation used in the public realm.
+This will be subject to the future Local Water Management Strategy.